 - community development and engagement.

 Resident involvement is a regulatory requirement for Catalyst.
-The HCA is an overarching regulator of social housing and is there to make sure social landlords like Catalyst involve their residents to drive improvements in services.
-The HCA also hands accountability to residents, as key stakeholders, so they can play a joint role in providing social value to the communities they live in.
+Homes England is an overarching regulator of social housing and is there to make sure social landlords like Catalyst involve their residents to drive improvements in services.
+Homes England also hands accountability to residents, as key stakeholders, so they can play a joint role in providing social value to the communities they live in.

-The HCA Framework is a legislative document published in 2012 that encapsulates the importance of resident involvement and describes what it includes.
+The Homes England Framework is a legislative document published in 2012 that encapsulates the importance of resident involvement and describes what it includes.